hpc-carpentry/hpc-carpentry.github.io/_posts/2020/10/2020-10-13-2021-executive-council-election-announcement.md

 **6. How do I know if I am a voting member?** <br />
 Only voting members of The Carpentries can vote in the election and self-nominate for community-elected positions.
 To be a voting member, you must meet one of the following conditions: <br />
 - Every individual who has completed instructor or trainer certification in the past year (November 25, 2019 - November 22, 2020)<br />
-- Every individual who has completed their instructor certification in the last two years  (between November 24, 2018 and November 24, 2019) __and__ has taught __at least one__ Carpentries workshop (Library Carpentry, Data Carpentry, Software Carpentry).<br />
+- Every individual who has completed their instructor certification in the last two years  (between November 24, 2018 and November 22, 2020) __and__ has taught __at least one__ Carpentries workshop (Library Carpentry, Data Carpentry, Software Carpentry).<br />
 - Every individual who is a certified instructor or trainer and has taught __at least two__ workshops of The Carpentries in the past two years (between November 24, 2018 and November 22, 2020)<br />
-- Any individual who has participated on a committee, served as a Mentor or Maintainer, or otherwise made a significant contribution, to any Lesson Program or The Carpentries organisation in the past year, as determined on a case-by-case basis by the Executive Council, and thus is considered active in the community.
+- Any individual who has participated on a committee, served as a Carpentries Mentor or Maintainer, or otherwise made a significant contribution, to any Lesson Program or The Carpentries organisation in the past year, as determined on a case-by-case basis by the Executive Council, and thus is considered active in the community.

 **7. What is the timeline for the elections?** <br />
-October 12, 2020: nominations open<br />
+October 13, 2020: nominations open<br />
 November 22, 2020: nominations close<br />
 Late November: Blog posts and videos from candidates for community-elected positions are available to the community, confirmation emails for voting status sent
 November 30 - December 9, 2020: voting is open for community-elected positions